harvic3/nodetskeleton/README.md

 npm run tsk 'add-use-case u=Logout e=/v1/auth/logout m=get a=auth'
 ```

+It's very easy to create repetitive code, right.
+But you must know how it works, so continue reading...

-> Here is where the excitement of development begins, so let's say we need to create a use case to get a user, for example, then what we must do is go to our solution, go to the path **/src/application/modules/** and there look for the module to which our use case belongs, in this case, the user module.
+Here is where the excitement of development begins, so let's say we need to create a use case to get a user, for example, then what we must do is go to our solution, go to the path **/src/application/modules/** and there look for the module to which our use case belongs, in this case, the user module.

 Then once we are in our module, we go to the **useCases directory** and there we create the directory for our use case and in this case we create a **new directory called get**, and inside this we create an index file as follows: